netarchivesuite/so-me/youtube/README.md

 Sample: `youtube-dl --write-info-json -f bestvideo+bestaudio --all-subs --embed-subs --add-metadata --recode-video mkv 'https://www.youtube.com/watch?v=SB6kRExUl-k'`

+Short sample with subtitles & comments: https://www.youtube.com/watch?v=0i8evu26bY4

 ## Comment track

 It seems that youtube-dl *does not* support downloading of comments: [issue #16128](https://github.com/rg3/youtube-dl/issues/16128).
 Another tool is needed for that.
+Perform the actions below in the `youtube`-folder where this `README.md` is located.

 ```
 git clone https://github.com/egbertbouman/youtube-comment-downloader